lassekongo83/Frellwits-filter-lists/Swedish/filter_info_en.md

 If something isn't working correctly, or if you find unblocked content, you can open an issue here on GitHub.
 Please follow the issue template.
 If you have a question, please use reddit.

-Questions regarding Frellwit's Swedish Filter: Send a DM to /u/Frellwit on reddit.
+Questions about Frellwit's Swedish Filter?
+Go to [discussions](https://github.com/lassekongo83/Frellwits-filter-lists/discussions) or send a DM to /u/Frellwit on reddit.

 General questions about uBlock Origin that does not regard this filter: https://old.reddit.com/r/uBlockOrigin/

 Some answers may also be found in [uBlock Origin's wiki](https://github.com/gorhill/uBlock/wiki).

-If you don't agree with any of the solutions in the list you can contact me on reddit and explain why.
-Alternatively you can write your own filter rule, make your own fork of the list, whitelist the page in question, or deactivate the whole list in uBlock Origin's settings.